Kingdom of Sitawaka: Rajasinha I

-Rajasinha redoubled his efforts at dislodging Europeans and by 1587 he had amassed a force of some 50,000 infantry, as well as war elephants, cavalry, and a number of locally manufactured cannon.
+Rajasinha I redoubled his efforts at dislodging Europeans and by 1587 he had amassed a force of some 50,000 infantry, as well as war elephants, cavalry, and a number of locally manufactured cannon.
 The army commenced what was to become a twenty-two month siege of Colombo that year.
 In the absence of a Sitawakan navy, the Portuguese—supplied from Goa via the sea—could hold out for extended periods of time.
-A shift in policy by Calicut ensured that there was no hope of rekindling the old alliance with the south Indian kingdom, and Rajasinha was forced to abandon the siege in February 1588 to deal with unrest further inland.
+A shift in policy by Calicut ensured that there was no hope of rekindling the old alliance with the South Indian kingdom, and Rajasinha I was forced to abandon the siege in February 1588 to deal with unrest further inland.

-The last years of Rajasinha's reign were spent defending the kingdom's borders, a task made more difficult by the Portuguese invasion of the northern Jaffna Kingdom in 1591.
+The last years of Rajasinha I's reign were spent defending the kingdom's borders, a task made more difficult by the Portuguese invasion of the northern Jaffna kingdom in 1591.
 The following year Portuguese forces briefly occupied Kandy, but were expelled.
-Nonetheless a new, and formidable, enemy had emerged in the form of Konappu Bandara, who had returned to Kandy in the early 1590s.
-Adopting the name Vimaladharmasuriya, he was seized the throne of Kandy, converted back to Buddhism, and married Don Catherina to legitimise his claim.
-In 1593, he defeated Rajasinha at Balane and Mawela, effectively securing Kandy's independence from Sitawaka.
-Rajasinha died the following year.
+Nonetheless a new, and formidable enemy had emerged in the form of Konappu Bandara, who had returned to Kandy in the early 1590s.
+Adopting the name Vimaladharmasuriya, he seized the throne of Kandy, converted back to Buddhism, and married Dona Catherina to legitimise his claim.
+In 1593, he defeated Rajasinha I at Balane and Mawela, effectively securing Kandy's independence from Sitawaka.
+Rajasinha I died the following year.

-Despite the kingdom's impressive successes, much of its stability was dependent on a smooth succession and a competent ruler; Rajasimha's sudden death in 1593 (the same year the Portuguese appointed their first Governor-General of Ceylon) was met with neither of these and within less than a year Sitawaka had ceased to function as a cohesive polity.
+Despite the kingdom's impressive successes, much of its stability was dependent on a smooth succession and a competent ruler; Rajasinha I's sudden death in 1593 (the same year the Portuguese appointed their first Governor-General of Ceylon) was met with neither of these and within less than a year Sitawaka had ceased to function as a cohesive polity.